 For instance, certifications that refer to "clinical," "independent," or "independent clinical" generally equate to the highest level of certification in clinical practice — you'll see them abbreviated as LCSW, LISW, or LICSW.
 While most states have a process for reciprocity and transferring licenses, some require you to apply as a new applicant.

 Students should also be aware that applicants for social work licensure must meet additional requirements in every state and U.S. territory, including but not limited to additional training, coursework, and supervised clinical experiences.
 Requirements vary by state.
 It is the student's responsibility to verify licensing requirements with their state social work board — the links below will help you discover what those are so you can be prepared.
+Learn more about professional licensure here.

 Please note that Saint Mary's online MSW is a clinically based program with a clinical practicum, which is required for licensure in some states.